Douyin Income Revealed: How Much Can You Earn at Different Follower Counts? Real Data Fully Analyzed

 - Show your real personality

-Follower Count vs. Income Reference Table (Taiwan Market Data)
+Follower Count vs. Income Reference Table (Estimates)

 This is the table everyone wants to see.